Jimmy01240397/Chuon/README.md

 # Chuon
-Chummy Object Notation is a data interchange format and a serialization format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays (or other serializable values).
-Or it can use the most suitable serialization format to serialize data objects consisting of attribute–value pairs and arrays (or other serializable values).
+Chummy Object Notation is a data interchange format and a serialization format that uses human-readable text to store and transmit data objects consisting of attribute-value pairs and arrays (or other serializable values).
+Or it can use the most suitable serialization format to serialize data objects consisting of attribute-value pairs and arrays (or other serializable values).

 ## Binary Format